 Financial support available

 To qualify for support you must meet the above criteria and also have a gross household income of below £30,000 or £15,736 for single students.
-Funding is limited so students are advised to apply as soon as they apply for a course.
-Students will be informed in writing of the outcome of their application.
-If students do not apply early there may not be funding available to support them with their course costs.
+Funding is limited so you are advised to apply as soon as they apply for a course.
+You will be informed in writing of the outcome of their application.
+If you do not apply early there may not be funding available to support you with your course costs.

 Types of support available